cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/cache.md

 description: Quidem magni aut exercitationem maxime rerum eos.
 ---

-Come Workertown services provide the ability to configure a cache that sits in front of potentially expensive/slow `storage` operations.
+Some Workertown services provide the ability to configure a cache that sits in front of potentially expensive/slow `storage` operations.
 Following the "sensible defaults" paradigm, each of these services provides a default storage adapter built upon